This long form article includes the following topics:

 - Prepare all documents necessary for university admission,

-- Apply to a particular program or programs.
-Please note I always encourage students to apply to several universities and apply to several departments, not only one.
-Once you get admission offers, then you can select one and reject the rest.
+- Apply to a particular program or number of programs.
+Please note I always encourage students to apply to several universities and apply to several departments.
+Once you get your favourite admission offers, then you can select one and reject the rest.

 - Receive a pre-offer letter,

-- Pay the tuition fee and receive a final offer letter (also called a Letter of Admission)
+- Pay the tuition fee and receive a final offer letter (also called the Letter of Admission)